alramalho/understanding-rl/README.md

 # troubleshooting

-- In case you run into ROM license troubles, run
+- In case you run into ROM license troubles when running `PongNoFrameskip-v4`, run
 ```
 pip install "gym[atari,accept-rom-license]"
 ```